 This is useful in situations when you want the X3D scene state to reflect given time, but you do not want to activate sensor and generally you do not want to initialize anything that would continue animating on it's own.

-We ignore TimeSensor.loop (FdLoop) field, instead we follow our own ALoop parameter.
+Note: We ignore TimeSensor.loop (FdLoop) field, instead we follow our own ALoop parameter.
 We also ignore TimeSensor.fractionIncreasing field, instead we follow our own AFractionIncreasing parameter.
 We also ignore TimeSensor.enabled field, assuming that you always want to behave like it's enabled (in particular, this makes TCastleSceneCore.ForceAnimationPose always working, even if TCastleSceneCore.PlayAnimation set enabled = false on previously-stopped animation).